A good product provides the bedrock for a strong community, but ultimately it’s the good behavior of people that will make or break it.

 4. Nip bad behavior in the bud, ideally right when it’s about to happen.

 Some products have started to incorporate their user guidelines into the registration flow.
 This isn’t optimally effective as people often breeze through to get to the meat of the experience.

 Instead, for interest-based communities, include a few form questions post-registration, asking what they hope to achieve or what they can offer to the community.
 This gears them up to participate from the start.

-Over time you’ll be able to identify points in the user experience where they are most likely to misbehave. iPhone app Secret lets users post anonymous messages to their friend group.
+Over time you’ll be able to identify points in the user experience where they are most likely to misbehave.
+The iPhone app Secret (now defunct) lets users post anonymous messages to their friend group.
 In an attempt to keep the tone positive and discourage personal attacks, a pop-up appears right before a user posts their first secret reminding people to keep it clean.

 At what points in your user journey could a little reminder keep things on track?

 5. Set an example and expectations from the get-go.
 Course correct as need be.

 If you’re unable to productize these reminders, do your best to make contact with each new member and course correct manually.